hyeonminmo/Fuzzing-Configurations/Fuzzing_rust_programs.md

 ---------------------------------
 ```

-For some Rust crate such as claxon, the crate provide fuzz targets.
+For some Rust crates such as claxon, the crate provide fuzz targets.
 ```
 $ cd /path/to/the/claxon
 $ cargo fuzz list